A lot or a little?

 What parents need to know

-Parents need to know that the third installment in the blockbuster Transformers franchise is less crude than the first sequel but more violent than the original.
+Parents need to know that Transformers: Dark of the Moon is third installment in the blockbuster Transformers franchise.
+It's less crude than the first sequel but more violent than the original.
 Tween and teen boys in particular will be interested in seeing this movie, but even younger kids who are familiar with the Hasbro toys may be curious about yet another live-action adaptation.
 Like all of director Michael Bay's films, there's a constant threat to all the characters -- in fact, humanity in general -- and an accompanying body count to match that sense of peril.
 Some robot deaths are particularly startling.
 Language is edgy, with frequent uses of "a--hole," "bitch," and "s--t" and two variations on the F-bomb.
 This is a dream movie for car, weapon, and military aficionados, but not so much for young girls, since the only three women in the film are stereotypes -– the young blond "hottie," the tough older careerist, and the wisecracking middle-aged mom.

 What's the story?

-Since the end of Transformers: Revenge of the Fallen, Sam Witwicky (Shia LaBeouf) has graduated from college, been dumped by his long-term girlfriend, and taken up with another beautiful woman, Carly (Rosie Huntington-Whiteley), despite not having a job.
+In TRANSFORMERS: DARK OF THE MOON, since the end of Transformers: Revenge of the Fallen, Sam Witwicky (Shia LaBeouf) has graduated from college, been dumped by his long-term girlfriend, and taken up with another beautiful woman, Carly (Rosie Huntington-Whiteley), despite not having a job.
 After mysterious Autobot technology is found in Chernobyl, Optimus Prime (voiced by Peter Cullen) leads a mission to the dark side of the moon, where he discovers his predecessor, Sentinel Prime (Leonard Nimoy).
 Once they've returned to Earth, Optimus revives Sentinel, who's the only Transformer capable of launching a teleportation system he created.
 Optimus assures the head of national intelligence (Frances McDormand) that Sentinel is trustworthy, but it turns out he's actually aligned with Megatron (Hugo Weaving) and the Decepticons, who plan to use the teleportation bridge to rebuild Cybertron on Earth.

 Is it any good?